AdobeXD/plugin-samples/tutorials/how-to-export-a-rendition/index.md

 1. This function will run _asynchronously_, as indicated by the `async` keyword at the beginning of the line.
 To learn more about what this means, see [our document on sync and async support](/Users/arnwine/Desktop/plugin-docs/reference/javascript/sync-async.md).
 1. Since this plugin will require user to select an object, we use an `if` statement to check if there is an XD object selected.

-The remaining steps in this guide describe additional edits to the `main.js` file.
+The remaining steps in this tutorial describe additional edits to the `main.js` file.

 ### 2. Require in XD API dependencies

 For this tutorial, we just need access to one XD module and one UXP class.